comScore/ComScore-Android/README.md

 Gradle
 ---------

-In order to add the ComScore android SDK add the following lines in your `gradle.build`:
+In order to add the ComScore android library to your project add the following lines in your `gradle.build` file:

 ```